Tara Seibel: Career

-After headlining the Pekar Project for SMITH Magazine, Seibel's work was discovered by editor Russ Kick.
-Kick is the editor of a three-volume, 1500-page anthology set titled The Graphic Canon which features the world's great literature interpreted by over 120 artists and illustrators including R. Crumb, Maxon Crumb, Will Eisner, Molly Crabapple, Sharon Rudahl, Dame Darcy, S. Clay Wilson, Gris Grimly, Roberta Gregory and Kim Deitch.
-For the Graphic Canon Volume One, Seibel contributed adaptations of Victor Hugo's Les Miserables and Walt Whitman's Leaves of Grass.
-For Volume Two, Seibel adapted, F. Scott Fitzgerald's The Great Gatsby and a series of graphic biographies of Jack Kerouac, Diane di Prima, William S. Burroughs, Allen Ginsberg and Freud's "Interpretation of Dreams".
-She graphically adapted Oscar Wilde's, The Nightingale and the Rose.
+Shortly afterward, Seibel's work was discovered by Russ Kick, editor of a three-volume, 1500-page anthology series titled The Graphic Canon which features the world's great literature interpreted by over 120 artists and illustrators, including R. Crumb, Maxon Crumb, Will Eisner, Molly Crabapple, Sharon Rudahl, Dame Darcy, S. Clay Wilson, Gris Grimly, Roberta Gregory, and Kim Deitch.
+For The Graphic Canon Volume One, Seibel contributed adaptations of Victor Hugo's Les Misérables and Walt Whitman's Leaves of Grass.
+For Volume Two, Seibel adapted F. Scott Fitzgerald's The Great Gatsby and a series of graphic biographies of the Beat Generation (Jack Kerouac, Diane di Prima, William S. Burroughs, and Allen Ginsberg), as well as Sigmund Freud's The Interpretation of Dreams.
+She graphically adapted Oscar Wilde's "The Nightingale and the Rose" for The Graphic Canon of Children's Literature.

-Community work

-In 2011, Seibel taught workshops at Ursuline College, a small, Roman Catholic liberal arts women's college in Pepper Pike; learning and teaching watercolor techniques under the practice of Sr. Kathleen Burke Phd the founder of the Master of Arts in Counseling and Art Therapy program.

-In 2012, Tara created the class "How to design your own greeting card line" for adult education classes at the Pepper Pike Learning Center.

-In 2013, she became the curator and gallery owner of Tara Seibel Art Gallery in Cleveland's Historic Little Italy in University Circle.
+In 2013, Seibel became the curator and gallery owner of Tara Seibel Art Gallery in Cleveland's Historic Little Italy in University Circle.
 At the gallery there are exhibits of paintings, crafts, drawings and some comic art on display.
-She also has exhibits for local artists in the Cleveland Area.
-This will be the third year the gallery will participate in the "from WOMEN" show curated by Mary Urbas of Lakeland Community College to celebrate Women's History month.
+She also hosts exhibits for local artists in the Cleveland area, including participating three times in the "from WOMEN" show curated by Mary Urbas of Lakeland Community College to celebrate Women's History Month.

-Tara illustrates the art walk posters for the Little Italy neighborhood.
+Seibel illustrates the Art Walk posters for Cleveland's Little Italy neighborhood.

+In 2016, she offered to design and illustrate the Short Sweet Film Fest poster, an annual film festival held in Cleveland.
+She also hosted a Q & A about the late Harvey Pekar, one of the film subjects.

+Teaching

+In 2011, Seibel taught workshops at Ursuline College, a small, Roman Catholic liberal arts women's college in Pepper Pike, Ohio; learning and teaching watercolor techniques under the practice of Sr. Kathleen Burke, Phd, the founder of the Master of Arts in Counseling and Art Therapy program.

+In 2012, Seibel created the class "How to design your own greeting card line" for adult education classes at the Pepper Pike Learning Center.